mazzalab/pyntacle/README.md

 requirements that need to be satisfied on each platform.

-**NOTE** Starting from this version (1.1), we introduced a new JavaScript-based graph visualizer, Pyntacle-Ink.
+**NOTE** Starting from this version (1.1), we introduced a new JavaScript-based graph visualizer, PyntacleInk.
 Installation of cairo and the pycairo python bindings is hence not required.
 We however recommend installing cairo if you seek to perform plotting with igraph library (visit the [pycairo page](https://cairographics.org/download/) for operative-system specific instructions.)